 For those who do not know, a tri-pod has three supports that create greater stability than one or two supports (of course).
 There are two tripod-like things that can aid in meditation-especially for beginners.
-They are a physical tripod and a mental tripod, what I call: Tripod Sitting and Tripod-Focusing.
-Today is going to focus on Tripod-Focusing.
+They are a physical tripod and a mental tripod, what I call: Tripod Sitting and Tripod Focusing.
+Today, however, let's focus on Tripod Sitting.

 Most people who meditate usually sit cross-legged; usually in some form of lotus position (half, quarter or full), Burmese position, or Indian style.
 In my opinion, cross-legged positions create the most stability in meditation.
 However, some people (myself included when I started out) sometimes sit in these positions in a way that will make it uncomfortable and unstable over time.
 Say for example, you sit in the half-lotus position on the floor.
 Weight is distributed on every point from your behind to your knees and lower leg is touching the floor.
 Oddly enough, having every point touching the floor sounds the most stable.
 In practice, it is not (at least for me).
 For me, sitting cross-legged on the just the floor caused my body to shift constantly since I got uncomfortable, and sometimes pain set in; especially in my lower back.
 What I found stable is having three points sharing the majority of the weight (a Tripod if you will).
 The three points when sitting cross-legged are the two knees and the buttocks.